 In the United Kingdom (UK) babies are screened via the heel-prick test (also known as the blood spot or Guthrie test) at 5 or 6 days old.
 A midwife visits the family home and takes a blood sample by making a small prick on the baby’s heel.
 The blood sample is then sent to a laboratory, where it is analysed or ‘screened’ for 9 rare disorders:

 Owing to the rarity of Metachromatic Leukodystrophy (MLD) and other very serious conditions, many children are misdiagnosed or diagnosed at a point where the disease has already progressed too far for cutting-edge treatments such as gene therapy to be of benefit.
 ArchAngel is dedicated to ensuring that Metachromatic Leukodystrophy (MLD) is added to the UK’s Newborn Bloodspot Screening (NBS) Programme to guarantee timely diagnosis.
-We are collaborating with a number of organisations world-wide in support of this common goal.
+ArchAngel is leading this project and connecting numerous experts world-wide in support of this common goal.

 Gathering the research required to demonstrate the above requirements is difficult.
 It is an expensive process, with many of the above stages costing tens of thousands of pounds.
 Owing to shortfalls in NHS funding, patient organisations are forced to commission elements including developing of test kits and an economic evaluation which are required as part of the application process.
 In addition, many conditions are rejected because of lack of evidence, however most viable treatments have limited evidence due to the rarity of the disease and small patient cohorts.

-We are incredibly lucky to have Pat Roberts as Director of Newborn Screening Project.
-Pat has been dedicated to this field for several years and founded both the Save Babies Through Screening Foundation UK and the Patient Advocates for Newborn Screening Group.
+ArchAngel MLD Trust is incredibly lucky to have Pat Roberts as Director of Newborn Screening Project.
+Pat has been dedicated to this field for over 20 years and founded both the Save Babies Through Screening Foundation UK and the Patient Advocates for Newborn Screening Group.
 She has worked collaboratively with scientists, Public Health England and numerous other key health professionals on the extension of the newborn screening programme in the UK for all inherited metabolic disorders.
 Pat's knowledge, experience and commitment are second to none and she is an invaluable asset to both our charity and the NBS Collaborative.

-Any announcements on the progress of this project will be posted in the BLOG
+Any announcements on the progress of this project will also be posted in the BLOG